Public image of Vladimir Putin: Domestic

-According to public opinion surveys conducted by NGO Levada Center, Putin's approval rating was just 60% in July 2020.
-Putin's popularity rose from 31% in August 1999 to 80% in November 1999, never dropping below 65% during his first presidency.Observers see Putin's high approval ratings as a consequence of the significant improvements in living standards and Russia's reassertion of itself on the world scene that has occurred during his period of office.
+According to public opinion surveys conducted by NGO Levada Center, Putin's approval rating was 60% in July 2020.
+Putin's popularity rose from 31% in August 1999 to 80% in November 1999, never dropping below 65% during his first presidency.
+Observers see Putin's high approval ratings as a consequence of the significant improvements in living standards and Russia's reassertion of itself on the world scene that has occurred during his period of office.
 One analysis attributed Putin's popularity, in part, to state-owned or state-controlled television.

 A joint poll by World Public Opinion in the US and Levada Center in Russia around June–July 2006 stated that "neither the Russian nor the American publics are convinced Russia is headed in an anti-democratic direction" and "Russians generally support Putin's concentration of political power and strongly support the re-nationalization of Russia's oil and gas industry."
 Russians generally support the political course of Putin and his team.
 A 2005 survey showed that three times as many Russians felt the country was "more democratic" under Putin than it was during the Yeltsin or Gorbachev years, and the same proportion thought human rights were better under Putin than Yeltsin.

+In a June 2007 public opinion survey, Putin's approval rating was 81%, the second-highest of any leader in the world that year.
+In January 2013, at the time of the 2011–2013 Russian protests, Putin's rating fell to 62%, the lowest since 2000.
+In a context of increased diplomatic isolation and international sanctions on Russian officials prompted by the Russo-Ukrainian war, Putin's approval rating reached 87% in August 2014.
+In February 2015, based on domestic polling, Putin was ranked the world's most popular politician.
+In June 2015, Putin's approval rating climbed to 89%, an all-time high.
+Observers saw Putin's high approval ratings in 2010s as a consequence of improvements in living standards, and Russia's reassertion on the world scene during his presidency.

 In January 2013, at the time of 2011–2013 Russian protests, Putin's approval rating fell to 62%, the lowest figure since 2000 and a ten-point drop over two years.
 By May 2014, following the annexation of Crimea, Putin's approval rating had rebounded to 85.9%, a six-year high.

 After EU and U.S. sanctions against Russian officials as a result of the 2014 Russian invasion of Ukraine, Putin's approval rating reached 87 percent, according to a Levada Center survey published on 6 August 2014.
 In February 2015, based on new domestic polling, Putin was ranked the world's most popular politician.
 In June 2015, Putin's approval rating climbed to 89%, an all-time high.
 In 2016, the approval rating was 81%.